top of page

 “Who is it?”
 Lecia whispered.

-I shook my head at her and held a finger to my mouth.
+I shook my head and held a finger to my mouth.
 Then I beheld footprints in front of us that were not ours but were from someone wearing boots with strange, shaped souls.

 A loud light came from just in front of us, its terrible sound making Lecia scream.
 The brush over us caught fire.
 The branches parted as if someone were standing right in front of me.
 I withdrew my grandfather’s dagger and thrust it with all my might up into the air ahead of me.
 The blade struck something soft, and I heard a faint cry.
 I thrust the dagger again into something I could not see until it fell, heavy and soft, upon my head and shoulders.
-That was when I screamed and pushed it away until I heard it fall upon the ground before us.
+That was when I screamed and pushed it away until I heard it fall upon the ground before me.

 The fire above us died away.
 I held my chest, breathing quickly until I could calm myself.
 Lecia pressed herself against me as I reached forward and felt what I could not see.